adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

     easiest way to find your mac username is to open up the Finder.
 The name next to your home icon is the name of your account.

-If the connection has successed, you will see a green icon in the Xamarin Visual Studio toolbar area.
+If the connection is successful, you will see a green icon in the Xamarin Visual Studio toolbar area.
 It may take a minute or two to connect and verify that the mac can be used.

+  ![Xamarin Mac Agent - Success][img28]

 Once the project is created, you will see that four new projects have been
 created: a common library which you named plus one project for each platform